Teach. Share. Learn.

 - Are excited to represent the AMC, whether on the trail or at a hut, by answering questions and helping hikers connect to the outdoors.

-- Attend a two-day spring training session annually for the first three years of service
+- Attend a spring training weekend annually for the first two years of service

 How the AMC Supports Volunteers